 Finally, the Paddle was put in place on the promenade.
 The Ogres Paddle is 9.2m long, carved from a tropical hardwood called purple heart timber.

 The carved end of the Paddle... ready in the workshop

-Perhaps the largest and most exciting is Mary’s Golden Shell (above).
-This will be a huge structure at 8m x 4m, sat on the beach near to the cafe at the northern end of the town.
+Perhaps the largest and most exciting piece is Mary’s Golden Shell (above).
+This is a huge structure at 8m x 4m, sat on the beach near to the cafe at the northern end of the town.
 Made from stainless steel, parts of the story of the Sea Swallow are etched inside.

 Why don't you Sign Up to Keep Up?

 |The content of this page is subject to The Rabbit Patch Copyright Terms and Conditions ©|